jndiogo/sibila/examples/tough_meeting/readme_dictype.md

 It's not clear from the meeting transcript text if these priorities are correct, but some items related to taxes are receiving high and medium priorities, looks reasonable that taxes are a priority. : )

-It's interesting that comparing with the Pydantic example, action items are the same, but not listed with equal wording, and priorities do not match in all cases.
-I think there's not priority information stated in the meeting, even for a human it's hard to attribute priorities after reading the transcript.
+It's interesting that comparing with the Pydantic example, returned action items are not the same.
+Even a strong model (for now) is struggling with this transcript.

+Regarding priority differences, it's fair to say that that there's no priority information stated in the meeting, even for a human it's hard to attribute priorities after reading the transcript.